hanishkvc/prgs-docs-spreadsheetkvc/README.md

 ## Cell contents and =expressions

-In the edit/insert mode one can enter textual data / string directly into the cell.
+In the edit/insert mode one can enter textual or numeric value directly into the cell.

-However if one wants to enter numeric values or expressions, one requires to prefix them with = symbol.
+While entering expressions to be evaluated, one requires to prefix them with = symbol.

 Example

+	A text

+	' Another text with space in front'

+	123456

 	=2